 Technical Tip: There have also been cases where this issue is fixed by simply replacing the ignition switch with the updated part number and then doing the 30 minute relearn procedure.
 I would recommend going this route if you are a do-it-yourselfer.
 But keep in mind, the BCM may still need to be updated or even replaced.

 Technical Tip: A clicking noise may be noticed when the key is first turned to the START position, but there will be no noise heard after the initial start attempt.

 Testing the Starting System using a Scanner

-Another thing you can do is to do a self test on the starting circuit using the bidirectional controls if your scanner supports this function.
+Another thing you can do is to do a self-test on the starting circuit using the bidirectional controls if your scanner supports this function.
 Basically, you would command the starting circuit to operate using the scanner hooked up to the Diagnostic Connector and the engine should crank over.
-This will verify the integrity of the BCM, ECM and starting circuit wiring to ensure they are working properly.
+This will verify the integrity of the BCM, ECM and start circuit wiring to ensure they are working properly.
 While some scan tools do not have this function, some more expensive ones do.
-If your going to purchase one that would be worth investing into that does bidirectional controls, I recommend the Autel MaxiSYS MS906.
+If you’re going to purchase one that would be worth investing into that does bidirectional controls, I recommend the Autel MaxiSYS MS906.
 It covers more than 40 US domestic, Asian and European vehicle brands, has your bidirectional controls, connects to your local Wifi and does not bust the bank as you can pick it up for a reasonable cost (not to mention the seller has great feedback too!).

-Updated Ignition switch assembly: Part Number 10392423
+Updated Ignition switch assembly: (Part Number 10392423)